mIRC-Scripters/mirckb/docs/source/commands/fseek.rst

     * - -n
       - sets the pointer to the beginning of the next line (from the current position of the read/write pointer)
     * - -w
-      - sets the pointer to the beginning of the line matching the {{mirc|wildcard}} expression
+      - sets the pointer to the beginning of the line matching the :doc: `wildcard </intermediate/matching_tools.html#wildcard>` expression
     * - -r
       - sets the pointer to the beginning of the line matching the regular expression
     * - -p